WORSHIP HELPERS

 An option for 24-hour access to free food is the pantry in the entryway of the Village of Hammond building at 455 Davis, on the upper level.
 The Hammond Library also has a small shelf available when the library is open, and they sometimes have some non-food items such as diapers.

 The food pantry at the Roberts Congregational UCC church (at 1001 Birch Dr. in Roberts) has normal open hours from 9:00 am-11:30 am on Tuesdays and Thursdays.
 In an emergency situation there might be some access other days when the church is open (M-F, 8:30 am-12:30 pm).
 Ring the doorbell for Kim to let you in.
+The Baldwin Community Pantry is open on Tuesdays from 3:00 – 7:00 p.m. and Thursdays from 8:00 a.m. to 12 Noon.
+It is located 1010 Main St. in Baldwin.

-Also, mark on your calendars that the Fresh Express Mobile Food Pantry Truck from Hudson will be in our parking lot on Saturday, June 14th, from 12:30—1:00 pm.
+Also, mark on your calendars that the Fresh Express Mobile Food Pantry Truck from Hudson will be in our parking lot on Saturday, March 14th, from 12:30—1:00 pm.
 It is here on the second Saturday of every month.
 Please pass the word.

 If you are interested in donating food to any food shelf, please make sure it isn’t past its expiration date!
 We want to ensure the health and safety of all.